stanford-futuredata/FAST/docs/earthquake_location.md

 `SeisBench2hypoinverse.py` will format the needed earthquake information as input for HYPOINVERSE.

 HYPOINVERSE is the standard location program supplied with the Earthworm seismic acquisition and processing system (AQMS).
 Read more about it [here](https://www.usgs.gov/software/hypoinverse-earthquake-location).

+## Get Station List